-- 1. DDA for provider license and licensed site - 2.
-Provider for verification of certifications, credentials, licenses, staff training and experience
+- 1.DDA for Provider's license to provide service - 2.
+Provider for individual staff members' licenses, certifications, and training

-- 1. DDA Initial and at least every three years - 2.
-Provider prior to service delivery and continuing thereafter
+- 1.DDA initial and at least every three years - 2.Provider prior to service delivery and continuing thereafter

 State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).